Helflaa/Helflaa/README.md

 # Hi there!
 I'm Helene Flått 👋

-I'm a first-year front-end developer student at [Noroff School of Technology and Digital Media](https://www.noroff.no).
+I'm a second-year front-end developer student at [Noroff School of Technology and Digital Media](https://www.noroff.no).

 ##  Skills